vishvAsa/kAvyam/laxyam/padyam/kokilA-sandeshaH/1_pUrvabhAgaH.md

 you’ll see the land of Kerala
 fruit of the mighty arms of Bhṛgu’s son, Paraśurāma[^18].
 41

+[^18]: Paraśurāma created Kerala by hurling his axe from Kanyakumari, India’s southernmost tip, to Gokarna in Karnataka and reclaiming the land therein from the sea.

+[^17]: Thirunelly Temple just across the Karnataka-Kerala border

 </details>
 <p class="image"><img src="images/p5.jpg" alt="Route 5" /></p>